10 ways to get cheaper car insurance!

 The fancier the car, the steeper the motor insurance will be.
 Expensive cars, high-performance cars and soft rooftop cars, for instance, can bump up your insurance premium over that of a more modest vehicle.

 Follow some or all of the above tips, and you could save on your annual motor insurance.
-Thank you for visiting our Compare Insurance Ireland blog.
+Thank you for visiting our 10 ways to get cheaper car insurance blog.
 Safe driving.